Pros and Cons of FUEPros and Cons of FUE

 - Thousands of pin size scars can look moth-eaten and patchy if the hair is cut very short.

-- Slightly less growth rate compared to FUT (Strip) due to transection.
+- Slightly less growth rate compared to FUT (Strip) due to higher transection.

 - Less total lifetime yield compared to FUT (Strip).